Acktarius/conceal-assistant/README.md

 ### Known Glitch
 - [ ] Gpu name doesn't show when launch as a service
 - [x] Some latency to load some pages, just a refresh page can solve it
-- [ ] remove the glitch which require to reload the page
+- [ ] automatic refresh doesn't work if using a Firewall

 ### Solved Glitch
 - [x] at very very first boot (therefore only happens once) the page needs to be manually refresh, it's because there are no environmental token yet and they are just being created.
 - [x] automatically create access token at first use if environmental are missing
-- [ ] remove the glitch which require to reload the page
 - [x] Credits are now in a collapssible box preventing overlapping

 (1) assuming :